 In war-torn Korea, Lee had little access to canvas or paints.
 Instead he created miniature paintings on postcards sent to his family.
 The cards that have survived are simple, colorful images intended to charm a child.
 Smiling figures play in a garden, ducks groom their feathers on a pond, two figures wave to the viewer, arm in arm.
 Images of hope and happiness.

 Finally Lee found some luck, and in the summer of 1953, after a weeklong visit to see his family in Japan, he took a job teaching lacquerware inlaying at a craft school in Tongyeong.
-Hopeful that he'd soon be able to permanently join his family, he once again bought oils and canvas, creating the series of bull paintings that would highlight his career.
+Hoping that he'd soon be able to permanently join his family, he once again bought oils and canvas, and created the series of bull paintings that defined his career.

 In 1955, Lee held an ambitious solo exhibition at the Gallery of Midopa Department Store, and another show at the U.S. Information Service in Daegu.
 But the shows were a financial catastrophe, costing him his savings and earning him little return.
 Lee’s physical and mental health was failing as well.
 In his longing for his family, he drank heavily, and in September of 1956, he died from hepatitis in the Seoul Red Cross Hospital.

 Got questions, comments or corrections about Lee Jung-seob?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Lee Jung-seob, A life of longing," in Obelisk Art History, Published March 12, 2019; last modified November 07, 2022, http://www.arthistoryproject.com/artists/lee-jung-seob/.